Loader gif

 What is Form 1099?

 On this page, we’ll delve into the world of 1099 forms, breaking down the various types you might encounter as a payee.
 We’ll take a closer look at some of the more common 1099 forms, explaining their significance and the scenarios in which you might receive them.
-Whether you’re new to 1099s or looking to clarify your understanding before tax filing, this guide will go over everything you need to know.
+Whether you’re new to 1099s or looking to clarify your understanding before tax filing, this guide will cover everything you need to know.

 Who sends Form 1099?

-IRS Form 1099 is a reporting form sent to you by banks, brokerages, businesses, and other organizations that have sent you money during the year that may be subject to federal income tax.
+IRS Form 1099 is a reporting form sent to you by banks, brokerages, businesses, and other organizations that have sent you money during the year that may be subject to federal .
 Those same organizations also send a copy to the IRS, so it’s important that you report all taxable income from your 1099 forms.

 Types of 1099 forms